 - A unique step-by-step approach to help prepare mentally, emotionally, spiritually for an iboga or ibogaine journey.

-Below is a description of an evolving process that I use, and that I have explored with many others preparing for an ibogaine experience.
-There are a few distinct steps.
-These are consecutive, each one building on the one before it.
-The idea here is very general, a guide to an inner process that can unfold over hours or weeks.
-If you chose to try this path, it can be helpful to take your time to meditate on each step rather than treating this like a checklist.
+There are a few distinct and consecutive steps involved here, each one building on the one before it.
+However, the idea here is still somehow general, a guide to an inner process that can unfold over hours or weeks.
+If you chose to incorporate these ideas, it can be helpful to take some time to meditate on each step rather than treating this like a checklist.

-Ritual Touch: From my perspective, this process is a ritual no matter how you approach it.
-However, there are some additional suggestions that I’ll make to ritualize these steps further, either for symbolic or sensual effect.
-These are creative additions, so if you find your own inspiration to expand and evolve these suggestions, I encourage you to follow it.
+Ritual Touch: Following this process will have some elements of ritual no matter how you approach it.
+However, there are some additional suggestions that I’ll offer that you can use to ritualize these steps further, either for symbolic or sensual effect.
+These are creative additions, so if you find your own inspiration to expand and evolve these suggestions, I encourage you to follow it!

 Step 1: Reflect on Your Personal Values

-Make a list, and then select the top five things.
-You might value more things, but these are your top priorities.
-You may feel out of alignment with some of these core values, but you don’t need to take an inventory of your failings here.
+You might have a long list, but next select the top five, which represent core values that move your life.
+You may feel out of alignment with some of these things, but this isn’t an inventory of your shortcomings.
 The purpose of this first step is to identify your foundation for the process moving forward, even if you’re not as firmly planted on it yet as you hope to be.

 Ritual Touch: The keyword describing this step is ‘foundation,’ which has the significance of something tangible and solid.
 Ritual items that can serve as physical reminders include photographs.
 If family is on your list of values, portraits of family members can be powerful items.
 Sometimes there are other items that are important and represent important moments.
 A coin might represent financial security, a strip of paper with a lyric might represent music.
 It’s not critical, but making a small collection of a few of these items can be helpful.

 Step 2: List Some Questions

-Go through your list and ask yourself the following of each questions, one at a time:
+Go through your list and ask yourself the following for each of your questions:

 - Do you already know the answer?
 Can you state the answer clearly and concisely?
 If so, then think about the question and what you want to explore more deeply.
 Imagine you are entering into a dialogue.
-What is it that you don’t yet know that might help you if you did.
+What is it that you don’t yet know that might help you?

 Ritual Touch: The keyword here is ‘dialogue.’
-Once you have your questions try reading them aloud to yourself, to the mirror, or to someone else that you trust – maybe a spouse, a sponsor, or your ibogaine provider.
+Once you have your questions try reading them aloud to yourself, to the mirror, or (if you feel comfortable) to someone else that you trust – maybe a spouse, a sponsor, or your ibogaine provider.
 When you speak them out loud, focus on the feeling and the meaning of your words.
 How does it feel to ask them?
-How does it feel to be ready to receive an answer.
+How does it feel to be ready to receive an answer?

 Step 3: Write a Letter

 From there, follow the flow a letter would normally take.
-You can introduce yourself, what you are doing, what has taken you there, your hopes and fears, and then include the questions that you hope to have answered.
+You can introduce yourself, what you are doing, the events that have taken you here, your hopes and fears, and then include the questions that you hope to have answered.

 Ritual Touch: The keyword here is ‘art.’
-Writing is one of the simplest ways to take something from mind and bring it into the physical world.
+Writing is one of the simplest ways to take something from the realm of the mind and bring it into the physical world.
 Your finished letter is like a ritual object.
-An additional step to take here is to make small alter for the letter, and maybe the photographs and items you collected earlier.
-My friend Christopher likes to fill a glass with with dry rice, have people roll the paper up and stick it in end first, then to place a feather into the rice as well.
+An additional step to take here is to make small altar for the letter, and maybe the photographs and items you collected earlier.
+My friend Christopher likes to fill a glass with dry rice, have people roll the paper up and stick it in end first, then to place a feather into the rice as well.

 Step 4: Have the Dialogue

-The steps before this have helped to develop the idea of a back and forth dialogue.
-There’s a reason for this.
-What does this have to do with intention and preparation?
+The steps before this have helped to develop the idea of a back-and-forth exchange.
+Now, what does this have to do with intention and preparation?

-Since working with people through this preparation process I’ve seen it benefit people in different ways.
+Since working with people through this preparation process, I’ve seen it benefit people in different ways.
 One young woman described a vision that symbolized some of the pain she caused someone in her life.
-The vision played out over and over, becoming slightly more exaggerated and cartoonish until it was blown up to a ridiculous proportion.
-Eventually she asked, “Why am I seeing this?” honestly hoping to understand why it was so repetitive.
-From there, she saw a glimpse of insight into where that projection was coming from, some which which also very informative.
-Then the visions began to shift towards something new.
+The vision played out over and over, becoming gradually more exaggerated and cartoonish until it was blown up to a ridiculous proportion.
+Eventually she asked, with sincerity and a bit of desperation, “Why do I keep seeing this?”
+From there, it seemed to open up, offering a glimpse of the meaning behind the repetition, and then shifting toward something else.

 This process of engaging in an inner dialogue with something beyond ourselves is what people describe as prayer.
 We may see this as a prayer to God, or we may simply decide to call it a dialogue with our higher selves.
 Regardless, it is not about forming demands.
-It is not a perfect recipe to hear the voice of God or a perfectly clarified response to our problems.
+It is not a perfect recipe to hear the voice of wisdom or a perfectly clarified response to our problems.
 It is not about trying to control our experience, or find a specific outcome.
-Rather, it is about finding within ourselves the gentle place from which we take responsibility and engage in the experience with the medicine, rather than turning away from the uncomfortable moments.
-As much as it is letting go our control, this acceptance is an active process.
+Rather, it is about finding within ourselves the gentle place of receptivity and curiosity.

 Reflection & Homework